Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives: Method

 \subsection{Graph-conditioned Text Generation}

 A graph-conditioned text generation operator $\mathcal{D}$ produces a de-identified narrative $\hat{X}$ conditioned on the perturbed graph $\tilde{G}$.
-Events are sorted by temporal anchor and associated diagnoses, grouped into clinically meaningful episodes, and serialized into a narrative outline.
+Events are sorted by temporal anchor and associated diagnoses to construct a deterministic timeline.
+Within each temporal block, symptoms are grouped by their linked diagnosis, and treatments targeting the same diagnosis and overlapping in duration are narrated within the same block.
+The perturbed graph $\tilde{G}$ is serialized into a structured prompt containing node attributes, temporal offsets, and typed relations.
+This representation conditions the LLM generation process so that narrative realization follows the temporal ordering and clinical relations encoded in $\tilde{G}$ without introducing new entities or altering graph structure.
+This grouping procedure derives directly from normalized temporal offsets and typed graph relations rather than unconstrained narrative segmentation.
 The model is prompted to preserve causal dependencies, avoid hallucinated clinical details, and maintain stylistic coherence.
 Because the generation process is conditioned on $\tilde{G}$, the resulting narrative $\hat{X}$ preserves the clinical structure of the original while replacing identifying contextual content.